 If the asylum officer finds you have a reasonable fear of persecution or torture, he or she will be referred to immigration court.
 You have the opportunity to prove to an immigration judge that he or she is eligible for "withholding of removal" or "deferral of removal"—protection from future persecution or torture.
 While withholding of removal is similar to asylum, some of the requirements are more difficult to meet and the relief it provides is narrower.
 Significantly, and unlike asylum, it does not provide a pathway to lawful permanent residence.

 How Long Does the process take?
-On average, these cases have been pending for a couple of years.
-These long backlogs and delays could leave you in limbo, cause prolonged separation of refugee families, leave family members abroad in dangerous situations, and make it more difficult to retain pro bono counsel for the duration of your case.
+Most of the cases filed now are put into a long line that could take years and create a prolonged separation of refugee families, leave family members abroad in dangerous situations, and make it more difficult to retain pro bono counsel for the duration of your case.
 If you have a genuine fear of returning to your country, asylum remains an excellent option.
 Schedule a consultation as soon as possible to discuss these issues with your attorney.

 What Happens to You While Your Application Is Processed?

 As an asylum seeker, you may live in the United States while your application is processed.
 While U.S. law provides arriving you the right to be in the United States while your claim for protection is pending, the government has argued that it has the right to detain you.These practices are being challenged in the courts.
 If you have been detained, one of your friends or relatives should seek an attorney on your behalf.